 Travel credit cards are a no-brainer the first year.
-Who could resist the swan song of a sign-up bonus that is worth $500 or more?
+Who could resist the allure of a sign-up bonus that is worth $500 or more?
 But what happens after the first year and the annual fee needs to be paid?

 There are a lot of considerations that go into deciding whether or not you want to pay that annual fee.
 Here’s some tips to weigh the benefits–or not–in renewing your travel credit card.